DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 As you probably understood (I hope), this project definitely goes over vanilla+ mark (of course, you are using all those mods, what do you even talk about...) and I understand that too.
 With this category of mods I just want Skyrim to look a little bit more classy, modern.
-It is a fantasy game with magic, dragons, other mythical creatures and so many things I will have to write millions of words to describe.
+It is an adventure game with magic, dragons, other mythical creatures and so many things I will have to write millions of words to describe.
 Do you really want to spend your money on a game to look at silly faces and then play while looking at those, when you have an option to change that?
 And also